Porto Antigo 1

 Porto Antigo is an exclusive luxurious beachfront complex with panoramic ocean views situated on the beautiful white sandy beach of Santa Maria on the Island of Sal.
 The complex has its own bar and restaurant located on the waters edge.
 Our apartment is conveniently situated by the beach and near the pool.
 The apartment has an open plan living room with a well equipped open plan kitchen and dining area and a large covered balcony furnished with patio table and chairs.
 The apartment is situated near the beautiful large pool which in turn has direct access to the exclusive private beach.
 We also have a Studio, one bedroom and a three bedroom available on this complex - please enquire.
 The town centre with its colourful bars and restaurants is just a short stroll away (about 3 minutes).

-|Size:||Sleeps up to 4, 2 bedrooms|
+|Size||Sleeps up to 4, 2 bedrooms|

-|Nearest beach:||You're there!|
+|Nearest beach||You're there!|

-|Access:||Car not necessary|
+|Access||Car not necessary|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

-|General:||Air conditioning, TV, Satellite TV, Wi-fi available|
+|General||Air conditioning, TV, Satellite TV, Wi-Fi available|

-|Utilities:||Clothes dryer, Cooker, Fridge, Freezer|
+|Utilities||Clothes dryer, Cooker, Fridge, Freezer|

-|Furniture||2 Sofa beds, Single beds (2), Double beds (1), Dining seating for 6, Lounge seating for 6|
+|Furniture||2 Sofa beds, Single beds (2), Double beds (1), Cots (1), Dining seats for 6, Lounge seats for 6|

 Beds can be made up as double or twin.
 Maximum occupancy is 6 persons with the two extra persons seeping on the sofa bed.